HL7/davinci-alerts/source/pages/guidance.md

 ##### FHIR Profiles
 {:.no_toc}

-In this method all the profiles that populate the Bundle get enforced by their references and the fact their aggregation is constrained is 'bundled'.
+In this method all the profiles that populate the Bundle get enforced by their references and the fact their [aggregation] is constrained to 'bundled'.
 This means that these references to only resources that populate the same bundle.
 Therefore, starting with the MessageHeader profile, the profiled resources within the bundle form a chain of links that define the bundle.

 Use case specific Da Vinci Notification Bundles can be derived from the: